mat-sz/imtool/README.md

 Creates an instance of `ImTool` from an URL, Blob, File or HTMLImageElement.

-**In case of URL and HTMLImageElement being used the image must be accessible to the current origin, by either being from the same origin or by being from an origin specified in `Access-Control-Allow-Origin` header on the response from the desired URL.`
+**In case of URL and HTMLImageElement being used the image must be accessible to the current origin, by either being from the same origin or by being from an origin specified in `Access-Control-Allow-Origin` header on the response from the desired URL.**

+#### fromVideo(video: HTMLVideoElement)

+Creates an instance of `ImTool` from an HTMLVideoElement.

+**The video must be accessible to the current origin, by either being from the same origin or by being from an origin specified in `Access-Control-Allow-Origin` header on the response from the desired URL.**

 #### fromWebcam()